Journey to Italy: Production

-The film originally was intended as an adaptation of the French writer Colette's novel Duo; Rossellini was, however, unable to get the rights to the novel, and was forced to draft a screenplay that differed sufficiently from the novel.
+The film originally was intended as an adaptation of the French writer Colette's novel Duo; Rossellini was, however, unable to get the rights to the novel and so was forced to draft a screenplay that differed sufficiently from the novel.
 Rossellini and his co-author, Vitaliano Brancati, also apparently drew on a script entitled New Vine, by Antonio Pietrangeli, which described the argumentative relationship of an English couple touring Naples in a Jaguar automobile.
 The film's storyline about Charles Lewington, the deceased poet who'd been in love with Katherine Joyce, is considered to be an allusion to the short story "The Dead" by James Joyce.

 Rossellini's directorial style was very unusual.
-The actors did not receive their lines until shortly before filming of a particular scene, leaving them little if any chance to prepare or rehearse.
+The actors did not receive their lines until shortly before filming of a particular scene, which left them little if any chance to prepare or rehearse.
 George Sanders' autobiography Memoirs of a Professional Cad (1960) tellingly describes Rossellini's methods of direction and their effects on the actors and production team.

 Theatrical releases

 The film was completed in 1953, but it took 18 months to arrange for distribution of the film in Italy.
 It was released in 1954 with the title Viaggio in Italia, with a running time of 105 minutes.
 The receipts and critical reception were poor.
 The film had been dubbed into Italian, and now is used as an example of "monstrous" difficulties with dubbing.
 In April 1955, an 88-minute version of the film, in English, was released in France as L'Amour est le plus fort.
 There was little interest in the film in the U.S. and Britain despite the fact that the film had been made in English with noted actors in the leads.
 An American version, with an 80-minute running time, had a limited release in 1955 with the title Strangers.
 In Britain, a cut version (70 minutes) was released in 1958 under the title The Lonely Woman.
-A 97-minute Italian language version with English subtitles was released at some point; it isn't clear why this version was created, given that the film's dialogue was in English, and the Italian language version had been dubbed from that.